mmackenzie-syd/blog/README.md

 # blog

-A personal blog built using VueJS for developers.
+A personal blog template designed for use by software developers, using the latest front-end technologies.

 The client-side code was built with Vue, Vue Router, Vuex and Apollo Client.
 Search is handled client-side using [Lunr](https://lunrjs.com/).